Swiss Offshore Bank Account Benefits

-Switzerland is regarded as one of the best offshore banking jurisdictions in the world today.
+Switzerland is regarded as one of the best offshore banking jurisdictions in the world today and is on of the world's premier offshore tax havens.
 This is not surprising, as their banking system has been at the forefront of safety, stability and efficiency for literally centuries.
 Owning an offshore bank account in Switzerland is about as prestigious and secure as you can get.

 Since before the Second World War, Switzerland began setting the standards of offshore banking by offering foreign account holders the highest levels of confidentiality and security.
 This originated with the Swiss Banking Law of 1934, which established strict rules for bank account confidentiality.
 These laws made it illegal to disclose information about the identities of account holders and of account transactions to outside parties.